Archive for the ‘Vitamin B12’ Category

 "Six weeks later the first study was underway.
 Shortly after, Dr. Libby’s sublingual delivery method was deemed a complete success – blood levels of B-12 increased dramatically.
 Dr. Libby significantly improved his formula with the addition of B-6 & Folic Acid and was issued a patent in 1984 for his sublingual process."

-"And now, from the experts that brought you the original Sublingual B-12 comes TriVita Super Sublingual B-12.
-With the original, patented delivery system, TriVita Super B provides more B-12 than the average B-12 shot.
+“And now, from the experts that brought you the original sublingual B-12 comes TriVita’s sublingual B-12, in a super dose.
+With the original, patented delivery system, super B provides more B-12 than the average B-12 shot.
 Studies show that these important nutrients can be measured in the bloodstream in as little as 30 minutes!
-Plus, it’s the first and only B-12 product to combine both major forms of B-12 with B-6, folic acid and ginseng."
+Plus, it’s the first and only B-12 product to combine both major forms of B-12 with B-6, folic acid and ginseng.”

 "Thanks to Dr. Libby’s original, patented delivery system, thousands of people have experienced increased stamina, mental clarity, improved memory and much more"!